-The Holiday Conundrum of What to Do With Your Leftover Ham Stops With This Easy Potato and Ham Soup.
+The Conundrum of What to Do With Your Leftover Ham Stops With This Easy Potato and Ham Soup.

 Earlier this week I fell ill with Strep Throat (again, yes, I know I need my tonsils out) and this time it was the worst I have ever had it.
 I was sick for two days, and the antibiotic didn’t work until the third day.